Broadband interferometry-based searches for photon-axion conversion in vacuum: Acknowledgments

 \section{Acknowledgments}

 We thank Le Hoang Nguyen for initial discussions and valuable input on the development of this idea.
-JMB, MM acknowledge funding and DH support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2121 ``Quantum Universe" – 390833306, and through the DFG funds for major instrumentation grant DFG INST 152/824-1.
+J.M.B. and M.M. acknowledge funding and D.H. support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2121 ``Quantum Universe" – 390833306, and through the DFG funds for major instrumentation grant DFG INST 152/824-1.
 We thank Oliver Gerberding and Martin Tluczykont for their useful comments, discussions, and contributions to the WINTER prototype development.
 This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).